 A smart thermostat allows you to control the heating of your home remotely, from your smartphone or tablet.

-It can be programmed so your heating comes on at a certain time or at a certain temperature, with some models being able to intelligently work out how long it will take to heat rooms in your home.
+It can be programmed so your heating comes on at a certain time or at a certain temperature.
+Some models can even intelligently work out how long it will take to heat rooms in your home.

 What makes smart thermostats ‘smart’?